Hidden-Histories/Public-Resources/documentation/UsingAR-vosApp.md

 ## Overview

 ### IMPORTANT!
-AR-vos *only* run on newer model smartphones!
+AR-vos *only* runs on newer model smartphones!

 AR-vos uses Apple's ARKit and Google Android's ARCore technologies:
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
+  - For Android:
-  - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
-In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).
+    - Please see the list of [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
+    - In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

 .